 On my way from bed to the restroom, I noticed that my vision was a little blurrier than it usually is in the morning.
 True that I didn't have my glasses on yet (I have a pretty weak prescription), but it was something else — almost as if my vision was being obstructed.
-When I looked in the mirror, I could understand why my eyesight was wonky: my upper and lower eyelids were puffy as all get-out.
-Underneath my left eye it looked like someone had actually stored something small, like a capsule of liquid or a sugar packet (ew, I'm grossing myself out here).
-My eyes were so swollen I looked almost like someone else from the nose on up.
+When I looked in the mirror, I could understand why my eyesight was wonky: my upper and lower eyelids were puffy as all get out.
+Underneath my left eye, it looked like someone had actually stored something small, like a capsule of liquid or a sugar packet (ew, I'm grossing myself out here).
+My eyes were so swollen I looked almost like someone else from the nose up.

-In addition to this making me think about puffy eyelids, this experience has opened my eyes (cheesy pun intended) to the fact that there are many parts of migraine that didn't used to be typical for me, so I just plowed ahead putting things into categories.
+In addition to making me think about puffy eyelids, this experience has opened my eyes (cheesy pun intended) to the fact that there are many parts of migraine that didn't use to be typical for me, so I just plowed ahead, putting things into categories.
 For instance, I thought of myself as someone who almost always had an aura, who never had puffy eyes, whose migraines were nearly exclusively on one side of my head.
-But a closer inspection has made me realize that The Migraine Girl symptoms of even a few years ago no longer match the typical migraine symptoms of The Migraine Girl in 2015.
+But a closer inspection has made me realize that The Migraine Girl symptoms of even a few years ago no longer match the typical migraine symptoms of now.
 Now I keep better track of if and when I have an aura, notice that my eyes are puffy a lot more than I had previously thought, and have had lots of migraine headaches that occur all over my head (not just on one side).

 How about you others out there who've been dealing with migraine for a long time?
 Have you noticed symptoms altering as you age?
 What symptoms and signs have emerged or disappeared over the years?